 (5) Corrected Bills:

-(a) Upon discovery of an under-billing or over-billing resulting from a meter failure, a meter malfunction, a meter with unassigned energy usage, or any other billing error, a utility must issue a corrected bill to a customer to recover or refund billed amounts.
+(a) Upon discovery of an under-billing or over-billing resulting from a meter failure or malfunction , a utility must issue a corrected bill in accordance with subsection (6)(a) to a customer to recover or refund billed amounts.
 The utility must use the rate schedule in effect at the time of each affected billing period covered by the corrected bill.
 The utility must issue the corrected bill within 60 days from the date the utility discovered the under- or over-billing.

+For residential service, the utility will issue a corrected bill for the period when the error occurred.
+However, except as provided for in subsection (7), when an under-billing occurs the utility will not issue a corrected bill for a period greater than six months and when an over-billing occurs the utility will not be required to issue a corrected bill for a period greater than 36 months.

+(ii) For nonresidential service, the utility will issue a corrected bill for the period when the error occurred.
+However, except as provided for in subsection (7), when an under-billing occurs the utility will not issue a corrected bill for a period greater than 36 months and when an over-billing occurs, the utility will not be required to issue a corrected bill for a period greater than 36 months.

+(b) Upon discovery of unassigned usage, the utility will issue a bill to the customer in accordance with subsection (6)(b) for the service that was used.
+However, except as provided for in subsection (7), the utility may not issue a bill for unassigned usage for any period more than six months prior to the date it discovers the unassigned usage.

+(c) Upon discovery of an under-billing or over-billing resulting from a billing error a utility must issue a corrected bill in accordance with subsection (6)(a) to a customer to recover or refund billed amounts.
+The utility must use the rate schedule in effect at the time of each affected billing period covered by the corrected bill.
 The utility must issue the corrected bill within 60 days from the date the utility discovered the under- or over-billing.
-However, except as provided for in subsection (7), when a utility discovers that it has billed a customer incorrectly, it may not seek to collect from that customer for any period more than six months prior to the date it discovers the error.
+However, except as provided for in subsection (7), when an under-billing occurs the utility will not issue a corrected bill for a period greater than 36 months and when an over-billing occurs the utility will not be required to issue a corrected bill for a period greater than 36 months.

-(b) For the purposes of this subsection (5):
+(d) The following definitions apply to subsection (5):

-(i) A meter failure or malfunction is defined as: a mechanical malfunction or failure that prevents the meter or any ancillary data collection or transmission device from registering or transmitting the actual amount of energy used by the customer.
-A meter failure or malfunction includes, but is not limited to a stopped meter, a meter that is faster or slower than the metering tolerance specified in WAC 480-90-338, or an erratic meter.
+(i) “Meter failure or malfunction” means a mechanical malfunction or failure that prevents the meter or any ancillary data collection or transmission device from registering or transmitting the actual amount of energy used by the customer.
+A meter failure or malfunction includes, but is not limited to a stopped meter, a meter that is faster or slower than the metering tolerance specified in WAC 480-90-338.

-(ii) For the purpose of this rule, unassigned energy usage meter is defined as a meter that correctly records and transmits energy usage but does not have a customer assigned to the account.
+(ii) “Unassigned energy usage meter” means a meter that correctly records and transmits energy usage but does not have a customer assigned to the account.

-(iii) For the purpose of this rule, a billing error is defined as any error which results in incorrect charges to the customer.
+(iii) “Billing error” means any error other than a “meter failure or malfunction” or “unassigned energy usage meter” which results in incorrect charges to the customer.